eddes/eddes.github.io/README.md

 ### Computing the wet bulb temperature (one unknown)

-The equation of the wet-bulb temperature is defined in function of itself:
+The equation of the wet-bulb temperature is defined as a function of itself:

 ![Equation](/img/eq.png)